berkeleymrc/fall-2025/README.md

-# BMRC EMT Course Website — Fall 2025
+# Emergency Medicine in Practice Course Website — Fall 2025

-This repository contains the source files for the **UC Berkeley Medical Reserve Corps (BMRC) EMT Course** website for **Fall 2025**.
+This repository contains the source files for the Emergency Medicine in Practice course website for **Fall 2025**.
 The site is built with [Quarto](https://quarto.org/) and hosted on GitHub Pages at:
 [https://berkeleymrc.github.io/fall-2025/](https://berkeleymrc.github.io/fall-2025/)

 ## About the Site

-The BMRC EMT Course website acts as a central hub for students, staff, and alumni.
+The site acts as a central hub for students and BMRC alumni.
 It includes:

 - The course schedule with weekly sessions and events
 - Lecture slides and associated EMT training scenarios